Equivariant Floer cohomology for contactomorphisms of quotient spaces: Equivariant Floer complex as infinity functor

 In many appearances of $\infty$-categories in Floer theory, the $\infty$-category of data $\mathscr{C}$ is a contractible Kan complex (this is the case, in, e.g., the treatment of Hamiltonian Floer theory in \cite{pardon-GT-2016}).
 In such cases, the $\infty$-category itself is not of significant independent interest, and its use is solely in achieving more canonical constructions (this is not to say the use of $\infty$-categories is unimportant in these contexts).
 In other appearances, such as \cite{ganatra-pardon-shende-pub-IHES-2020, varolgunes-GT-2021} the $\infty$-category of data $\mathscr{C}$ satisfies the property that the natural map to the nerve of the homotopy category:

-is a trivial Kan fibration (Definition \ref{definition:trivial-kan-fibration}).
-Such categories should be considered as equivalent to their $1$-skeleton; see \cite[\S4.4]{ganatra-pardon-shende-pub-IHES-2020} and \cite[\S3.2.2]{varolgunes-GT-2021} for a related discussion.
+is a trivial Kan fibration (Definition \ref{definition:trivial-kan-fibration}); see \cite[\S4.4]{ganatra-pardon-shende-pub-IHES-2020} and \cite[\S3.2.2]{varolgunes-GT-2021} for a related discussion.
 In these cases, the homotopy category $\mathrm{h}\mathscr{C}$ carries some amount of complexity, but no additional complexity is hidden in $\mathscr{C}$.
 It is notable that in our case, the category $\mathscr{C}(Y)$ does not satisfy this property.